 A good clothing brand rating system is very important.
 It gives you as consumer the power to make better choices and change the world with your buying power.
 Looking at its rating, your can find out which clothing brand is the best, which is doing better by the planet, people and animals.

 At Panaprium, its is in our core to do good and take care of the environment.
-The fashion industry is the 2nd biggest climate polluter.
+The fashion industry is one of the biggest climate polluters.
 We believe fashion brands have to change and take responsibility.
 By showing a clothing brand rating, we can achieve more transparency about the impact on the environment and the people.

 It is easy to forget how the clothes you’re wearing were made and how did they get to you.
 What kind of materials were used?
 Were the workers payed enough to live decently?
 Were no animals armed during production of the garment?
 Only after looking deeply at the rating can you tell which clothing brand is the best.

 For the People